Rizwan20596/ct-assessment/README.md

-#Follow the below steps to run the app
+#Follow the below steps to run the app ->
-Clone the project,
+Clone the project, ->
-run npm install to install all the dependencies run npm start to start the application
+run npm install to install all the dependencies -> run npm start to start the application -> That's it, you're all set to use the app

 # Getting Started with Create React App